dongzgh/dongzgh.github.io/journal.md

 * [HEXAGONMI](#hexagonmi)
 	* Discussed with Shaharoz and Adrian about material regeneration issues
 	* Merged source codes from Forming Suite
-	* Verified the bug #25699 with Alex Chubarev
+	* Verified the bug #25699 with Chubarev
 	* Drafted function to merge Bridge with Notch

 ## 2020-06-23